Wreck-It Ralph

 With this knowledge, Ralph goes to the Fungeon (hehe) to break Felix out of prison whom Sour Bill put in there after Felix was left behind by Calhoun, and have him fix Vanellope’s kart.
 This is where Felix experiences the most growth he’ll have in the movie as he’s initially happy to see Ralph until he remembers all the things he’s been through to try to find him.
 He gets super flustered and angry until Ralph explains his side which helps Felix understand why this all happened.
 This then leads the both of them to break Vanellope out as well and get her to the race so she can be a real racer.
 Before I go on though, I’d like to talk a bit about Felix and Calhoun as a couple.

 When they first meet, Felix takes an immediate liking to her by complimenting her looks and admiring how the game’s graphics look on her.
 This begins a sort of unlikely romance between the two of them which is honestly both kinda cute and kinda funny.
 In terms of classic gaming, this is essentially the equivalent of Mario falling in love with Samus which just makes the whole thing even more funny.
-Over time you grow to want to see them together, it’s just when Felix calls Calhoun a ‘dynamite gal’ that she freaks out since that just so happens to be the same thing her first love called her and she kicks him out.
+Over time you like seeing them together, it’s just when Felix calls Calhoun a ‘dynamite gal’ that she freaks out since that just so happens to be the same thing her first love called her and she kicks him out.
 Of course they end up patching things up again because movie climaxes are great for that kind of thing.
 In the end though, it’s also really cute to see them together at their wedding too.

-Although, even with all of these clues the filmmakers clearly tried to include to make the transition more believable, it’s still just kinda underwhelming.
+Although, even with all of these clues the filmmakers included to make the transition more believable, it’s still just kinda underwhelming.
 In the end our big villain is just a decaying narcissistic has-been Speed Racer?
 That’s it?
 Seriously?
 I think it would’ve worked better if they tried to keep him as just a minor obstacle to Vanellope’s goals and not much else, but upon his reveal they try to make him seem like this big intimidating super villain and I just don’t buy it.
 My faith is somewhat restored in this reveal when Turbo gets eaten by a cybug later, but that’ll come in due time.
-If that weren’t the case, this just would’ve been disappointing.
+If that weren’t the case, this just would’ve been majorly disappointing.

 Also, I couldn’t not show you a picture of cybug Turbo.
 It’s just too cool.

 The day is saved, each of our heroes goes back to their respective games, and we wrap up the movie with a closing narration from Ralph at another Bad-Anon meeting discussing what’s gone down after the events of that one night.
 We see how Fix-It Felix Jr. has come back into the public eye by having the homeless game characters help them out on their bonus levels.
 The Nicelanders and Felix have also started being nicer to Ralph and even gave him a place to live along with the other homeless game characters.
-Of course Felix and Calhoun also got married as I mentioned and without any cybug interference.
+Of course Felix and Calhoun got married as I mentioned and without any cybug interference.
 Then Ralph mentions how his favorite part of his day now is getting thrown off the roof at the end of each game, because now he gets a great view of Sugar Rush once everyone lifts him up.
 He can see Vanellope racing from across the arcade and how much the gamers love her, and they smile and wave at each other.
 Sure time essentially has to stop when this happens or the person playing has to sit for an uncomfortably long time watching nothing happen on screen, but heck, it’s still a cute way to end this movie which I still like even after all these years.

 While I’ve grown to see a few more problems with this movie, it’s not enough for me to say that it’s bad.
 In fact, there are both things that I’ve noticed since I’ve gotten older that weaken the experience, and things I’ve grown to notice that strengthen it, so it kinda balances out.
 That I think is a good summary of what this movie is: a good balance.
 A good balance between references and storytelling, between details and worldbuilding, between character and connections, and between spectacle and substance.
 I’m sure I’ll continue to watch it several more times in the future, and if you haven’t watched it yourself, I highly recommend it for this week’s weekend movie night you have coming up.